GUIDE 2025

 Retention Rate per Manager

-The employees who remained in the organization over a given period are divided by total employees.
-This figure can be broken down to the level of individual teams and managers.
+The number of employees who remain with the organization over a given period is divided by the total number of employees.
+This metric can also be analyzed at the team or manager level for deeper insights.

 Conclusion

-Every organization needs systems in place for managing goals, employees, and departments.
+Every organization needs systems to manage goals, employees, and departments.
 Without these systems, the organization would not be able to function.

 The HR department is a key component of every organization.
-It handles several processes related to the hiring, training, and career progression of employees.
-The HR department also maintains sensitive data related to employees, and data required for legal and regulatory compliance.
+It handles several processes related to employee hiring, training, and career progression.
+The HR department also maintains sensitive employee data and data required for legal and regulatory compliance.

-An HR document management system helps to ensure that HR documents are managed throughout their lifecycle according to approved standards.
-It also helps to ensure that documents are stored and guarded according to specific security and privacy guidelines that prevent unauthorized access.
+An HR document management system ensures HR documents are managed throughout their lifecycle in accordance with approved standards.
+It also safeguards records by enforcing security and privacy guidelines that prevent unauthorized access.

 Much of the document management in organizations is nowadays handled by dedicated software.
-In addition to several other advantages, a major advantage of this approach is that organizations can analyze the data, identify trends and make decisions that improve performance and drive business growth.
+In addition to several other advantages, a significant benefit of this approach is that organizations can analyze the data, identify trends, and make decisions that improve performance and drive business growth.

-If you are new to HR document management and are looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documentation in HR.
+If you are new to HR document management and looking to learn more, we recommend taking our Technical Writing Certification Course, which covers the fundamentals of managing technical documentation in HR.

 Josh Fechter